 Dr. Kostas Andriosopoulos is the Executive Director of the Research Centre for Energy Management at ESCP Europe Business School where he holds the position of full Professor in Finance and Energy Economics.
-He is also the research associate of the Hellenic Association for Energy Economics.
+He is also the

 Academic Director of the full-time (MEM) and the Executive (EMEM) Masters in Energy Management.
 Dr Andriosopoulos is the Chairman of Hellenic Association for Energy Economics.